 Version #3 — special “weekender” edition

-Having a few different styles keep emails dynamic and interesting.
-But notice that Chubbies never strays from using its logo and brand color in every header; it’s this consistency that makes the emails easily recognizable and well-branded.
+Having a few different email header styles keeps your emails dynamic and interesting.
+But Chubbies never strays from using its logo and brand color in every header, and it’s this consistency that makes the emails easily recognizable and well-branded.

 Need to brush up your email header design?
 Your readers will appreciate it.
-Sign-up for a BEE Pro free trial to access our drag-n-drop email editor called BEE, along with a huge library of free stock images, code-free HTML background colors, and 100% responsive templates.
+Sign up for a BEE Pro free trial to access our drag-and-drop email editor, along with a huge library of free stock images, code-free HTML background colors and 100% responsive templates.
 And remember to have fun!